top of page

 The noun 'consumerism' has its etymological roots in the word 'consume,' which is derived from the Latin 'consumere,' combining 'con-' meaning 'altogether' and 'sumere' meaning 'to take.'
 Initially, 'consumerism' simply referred to the act of consuming or using goods and services.
 However, its modern connotation as a social and economic phenomenon that emphasizes consuming in order to achieve happiness, social status, and fulfillment emerged in the 20th century.
 This shift in meaning reflects the transformation of societies into ones where the acquisition and consumption of goods and services became central to the pursuit of happiness and identity.
 The term 'consumerism' encapsulates this cultural shift, highlighting the idea that consuming has become a defining characteristic of modern life, rooted in the fundamental concept of taking in or using resources.

-Quiz: Find the meaning of consumerism
+Quiz: Find the meaning of the noun consumerism:

 Try Again!